Distribution Steering for Discrete-Time Uncertain Ensemble Systems: Introduction

 One of the most common applications of ensemble systems is in the area of swarm robotics.
-Controlling a swarm of robots with a potentially very large number of robots has become a prominent research topic having a diverse number of applications, such as environmental monitoring, military surveillance, disaster response, and autonomous construction, to name a few~\cite{dorigo2021swarm, strobel2023robot, li2019particle, dorigo2020reflections}.
+Controlling a swarm of robots with a potentially very large number of robots has become a prominent research topic that has a diverse number of applications, such as environmental monitoring, autonomous construction, warehouse logistics, and precision agriculture, to name just a few~\cite{dorigo2021swarm, dorigo2020reflections,rubenstein2013collective,ikumapayi2024swarm,abhang2024swarm}.
 In this context, the objective is not to steer a single robot to a specified state but rather to ensure that all agents collectively satisfy certain macroscopic properties.
 To achieve this objective, researchers often model the system using a fluid approximation of the multi-agent system, known as the macroscopic or mean-field model.
 By modeling each agent's dynamics as a Markov process, the mean-field behavior of the population is determined through the Liouville equation corresponding to a Markov process~\cite{bakolas2019dynamic, chen2015optimal2}.
 Consequently, the system state is the \textit{distribution} of all the agents, which converges weakly to a continuous distribution as the number of agents approaches infinity \cite{zhang2020modeling}.
 Most importantly, the swarm control problem differs from conventional multi-agent control due to the significantly larger number of agents involved.
-Therefore, graph-theoretic approaches commonly used in such problems \cite{bullo2009distributed, mesbahi2010graph} do not apply to a group with a large number of agents, due to scalability concerns.
+Therefore, graph-theoretic approaches, commonly used in multi-agent and networked control problems~\cite{bullo2009distributed, mesbahi2010graph}, do not apply to a group with a large number of agents, due to scalability concerns.
 Designing a control law that scales well with a large group of agents is crucial for the algorithm to be applicable in real-world settings.